Stunning Webb telescope image shows closest star-forming region

-WASHINGTON : NASA on Wednesday released an image obtained by the James Webb Space Telescope of the Rho Ophiuchi cloud complex, the closest star-forming region to Earth, as the U.S. space agency marked one year since it unveiled the telescope's first scientific results.
+WASHINGTON: NASA on Wednesday (Jul 12) released an image obtained by the James Webb Space Telescope of the Rho Ophiuchi cloud complex, the closest star-forming region to Earth, as the US space agency marked one year since it unveiled the telescope's first scientific results.

 The Webb telescope, which was launched in 2021 and began collecting data last year, has reshaped the understanding of the early universe while taking stunning pictures of the cosmos.

 The Rho Ophiuchi image was an example of that, showing a nebula - a humongous cloud of interstellar gas and dust that serves as a nursery for new stars - located in our Milky Way galaxy roughly 390 light years from Earth.
-A light year is the distance light travels in a year, 5.9 trillion miles (9.5 trillion km).
+A light year is the distance light travels in a year, 9.5 trillion km.

 Rho Ophiuchi is only about a million years old, a blink of the eye in cosmic time.